UFISH-Team/U-Probe/README.md

 - `encoding`: Mapping of genes to barcodes or other identifiers.
 - `filters`: Criteria for post-processing and filtering probes (e.g., GC content, Tm).

-For more detailed examples and advanced configurations, please refer to the `tests/data` directory.
+For more detailed examples and advanced configurations, please refer to the [`tests/data/*.yaml`](https://github.com/UFISH-Team/U-Probe/tree/main/tests/data "Click to visit here") directory.